Current Louisiana Mortgage and Refinance Rates

-The current mortgage interest rates forecast is for rates to hold relatively steady and remain below 7%.
-Senior economist Jacob Channel says he wouldn’t be surprised if rates end the year closer to — or even below — 6%.
-That’s high compared to pre-pandemic levels, but it’s still a significant improvement over some of the spikes we saw last year, when 30-year mortgage rates rose to nearly 8%.
+The current mortgage interest rates forecast is for rates to hold relatively steady and remain below 7%, though senior economist Jacob Channel expects 30-year mortgage rates to remain above 6% in 2025.
+That’s high compared to pre-pandemic levels, but it’s still a significant improvement over some of the spikes we saw in 2023, when 30-year mortgage rates rose to nearly 8%.

 Among the many factors determining mortgage rates, there are several that you can control.
 Here are some actions you can take today to get the best mortgage rate: